epi2me-labs/wf-cas9/README.md

 # wf-cas9

-This repository contains a [nextflow](https://www.nextflow.io/) workflow for the multiplexed analysis of Cas9-enrichment sequencingß. ## Introduction This workflow generated a report summarising the results of Cas9 enrichment sequencing.
+This repository contains a [nextflow](https://www.nextflow.io/) workflow for the multiplexed analysis of Cas9-enrichment sequencing.
+## Introduction
+This workflow generated a report summarising the results of Cas9 enrichment sequencing.

 Users provide a reference genome, FASTQ ONT reads, and a BED file containing enrichment regions.